jle-quel/death/README.md

 ### Introduction
 This project is part of the Virology branch at 42.

-The idea behind War is to write a virus  (more evolved than famine) that is not about executing malicious payload but only about propagating itself in an organic/natural way and obfuscate has much possible his infection routine.
+The idea behind Death is to write a virus  (more evolved than famine) that is not about executing malicious payload but only about propagating itself in an organic/natural way and obfuscate has much possible his infection routine.

 ### Table of Contents
 - ##### Architecture